Exact Renormalization of Wave Functionals yields Continuous MERA: Non-relativistic flows

-We divide our range of momenta in (\ref{gswf1}) into three regions: region I corresponding to low momentum modes $(p\leq \mu)$, region II corresponding to intermediate momenta $(\mu\leq p\leq M/z)$, and the region III corresponding to the high momentum modes $(M/z\leq p)$.
-The key observation is that the ground state wave functional is controlled by the combination $\tilde{K}=K_s v_{ph}$.
-As a regulator, $K_s$ effectively cuts off the range of the contributing momentum modes to $p\lesssim M/z$ (regions I and II).
-Then, if $\mu < M/z$, there is a range of momenta over which the vacuum wave functional is determined by the dispersion $v_{ph}/p$; the latter then decides the entanglement structure of the state in the UV.
 If we want the UV state to be unentangled in position space, as in (\ref{unentangle}), we need the dispersion in region II to be such that $v_{ph}\sim p$ for almost all $p$.
 In other words, the UV dispersion should be the non-relativistic $\omega(p)\sim p^2$, whereas a relativistic IR requires $\lim_{z\to \infty}v_{ph}=1$.
 These are requirements that are not hard to satisfy.
 As an explicit example, consider the choice

 Indeed, in the regime $\mu \ll p \ll M/z$, we have $\omega\sim \frac{M}{z\mu^2}p^2$ while $\omega\to p$ for $p\ll\mu$.
 So for $z\sim 1$, there is a large range of momentum over which the dispersion is non-relativistic, whereas as when $z$ has increased beyond $M/\mu$, a transition to a relativistic dispersion occurs.
-In Appendix \ref{sec:canonical}, we establish that this choice corresponds to a particular construction discussed in \cite{zou2019magic} called {\it magic cMERA}.
+In appendix \ref{app:magic}, we establish that this choice corresponds to a particular construction discussed in \cite{zou2019magic} called {\it magic cMERA}.
 A sketch can be found in Fig. \ref{fig1}.

 What remains to be done is to repeat the ERG analysis for the generator of quantum states in the presence of the non-relativistic regulator.
-In fact, the analysis is a straightforward generalization, and we obtain (see Appendix \ref{app:varyM} for some details)
+In fact, the analysis is a straightforward generalization, and we obtain (see appendix \ref{app:varyM})

 where

 and

 We see that each of these kernels depends on both $K_0$ and $K_s$, or equivalently $K_s$ and $v_{ph}$.
 Specializing the analysis to the ground state by setting $b$ to zero, one indeed finds the ground state wave functional is of the form \eqref{gswf1}.